JackieNonSense/LaserFocus999/yolov8s/README.md

 If you see “CUDA available: True” and a GPU name like RTX 4060, your GPU is working.

 2️⃣ Dataset Structure
-Place the AgroPest-12 dataset in this structure:

-text
-复制代码
 LaserFocus999/
 └─ data/
    └─ AgroPest-12/